akamai/AkamaiOPEN-edgegrid-powershell/README.md

 EdgeGrid Powershell

+NOTICE : PowerShell EdgeGrid Client has been deprecated and will reach End of Life soon.
+For more information, please see our [Announcement](https://developer.akamai.com/blog/2018/11/13/akamai-powershell-edgegrid-client-end-life-notice)

 ## SUMMARY

 Invoke-AkamaiOPEN is a Powershell 'authorization' wrapper around Invoke-RestMethod.
 It adds the required EdgeGrid signature to a normal Invoke-RestMethod request.